jhur91/project2-ktown/README.md

 You may begin playing as soon as the page appears.
 To play again or start over, click the "reset" button.

 # Next Steps
-### Moving forward, I plan on adding categories to choose from, such as "sports" or "foods" so that users can have a choice for what type of words they want to play with.
-I also plan on adding music and improving the css so that the hangman looks more humanlike.
+### Moving forward, I plan on improving the styling and user interface.
+In terms of features, I would like to create a user profile page, with their user names as links to this page from the articles and comments.
+In general, I would like to improve the user interface to be consistent with apps we use on a daily basis.